yagasoft/Dynamics365-AutoNumbering/README.md

   + YS Common solution ([Dynamics365-YsCommonSolution](https://github.com/yagasoft/Dynamics365-YsCommonSolution))

 ## Changes
++ Check Releases page for the later changes
 #### _v4.2.1.1 (2021-04-21)_
 + Changed: moved to a managed solution with dependency on a new base solution
 #### _v4.1.1.1 (2019-02-27)_